Nacerdine Drid

-Nacerdine Drid known as Nasser Drid (born 22 January 1957) is a retired Algeria international football player.
+Nacerdine Drid known as Nasser Drid (born 22 January 1957) is a retired Algeria international footballer who played as a goalkeeper for the Algeria national team and Algerian club sides USM El-Harrach, USM Bel-Abbès and MC Oran.

-Drid spent most of his career playing for Algerian sides USM El-Harrach, USM Bel-Abbès and MC Oran.
-He played in Morocco, side Raja CA Casablanca between 1988 and 1989.
-He return in Algeria and finished career in MC Oran till 1990.
+He played with Morocco's Raja CA Casablanca in 1988 and 1989.
+He returned to Algeria and finished his career with MC Oran till 1990.